 We Almost Called It Quits

-With each passing day, we’re learning to “think together.”
-We know we won’t always think alike, but we need to press on to “think together” so our marriage reflects the love of Christ.
+With each passing day, we’ve learned and are learning to “think together.”
+We know we won’t always think alike; but we need to press on to “think together” so our marriage reflects the love of Christ.

 I could go on and on with so many things that the Lord’s teaching us.
 As you read the “Marriage Insights” you’ll see some of them.
 But something I want to pass on to you is to be “PRO-active” in pursuing a living relationship with each other.
 We are not just supposed to be re–active in trying to put out the little fires as they arise.